 **affiliate links are added for your convenience**

-The only supplies you’ll need are a skill saw, bar clamps, paint sticks, a razor knife and some glue.
+The only supplies you’ll need are a skill saw, bar clamps, paint sticks, a razor knife, and wood glue.

 Steps for joining boards together with basic tools (aka The Biscuit Cheater Method For Joining Boards Together):

-1. Apply a liberal amount of wood glue to the entire edge of both boards.
-It helps to use a small paint brush or your finger.
+1. First, apply a liberal amount of wood glue to the entire edge of both boards.
+It helps to use a small paintbrush or your finger.
 Allow the glue to set a few minutes

-2. Clamp the boards together using bar clamps.
+2. Then, clamp the boards together using bar clamps.

-3. Set the depth of the skill saw blade to 1/2 the depth of the wood.
+3. After that, set the depth of the skill saw blade to 1/2 the depth of the wood.
 For example, our boards are 1″ thick so we set the depth of the blade to 1/2″.

-4. Cut the center of the clamped boards 1/2 of the total width of the 2 boards you’re joining.
+4. The next step is to use your circular saw to cut the center of the clamped boards 1/2 of the total width of the 2 boards you’re joining.
 For example, the total width of our bar is approximately 14″ so the cut it 7″ long.

 5. Make 2 passes with the blade so the cuts will be approximately 3/16″ (enough width to fit a paint stick).